canjs/can-debug/doc/can-debug.md

 The properties in the red border box will be printed out for each observable in the dependency graph.
-The box with the green border contains subgroups, each of these subgroups lists observables using the same pattern that we just described.
+The box with the green border contains subgroups, each of these subgroups recursively prints out observables using the same pattern that we just described (name, value/reference and its own dependencies grouped).

-The subgroup label indicates how these observables relate to the observable they are contained within, in its current version, `can-debug` prints out the following labels when they apply:
+The subgroup label indicates how these observables relate to the observable that contains them, in its current version `can-debug` uses the following labels when they apply:

-	- DEPENDENCIES: lists observables used internally by the parent to compute its value.
+	- DEPENDENCIES: observables used internally by the parent to compute its value.
-	- MUTATION DEPENDENCIES: lists observables that affect the value of the parent within a specific context.
+	- MUTATION DEPENDENCIES: observables that affect the value of the parent within a specific context.
-	- TWO WAY DEPENDENCIES: lists observables cross bound to their parent
+	- TWO WAY DEPENDENCIES: observables cross bound to their parent

 Let's inspect the `Person{}.fullName`'s dependencies group:

 ![logWhatChangesMe dependencies](../node_modules/can-debug/doc/what-changes-me-deps.png)

-We can see the same pattern in the output inside the DEPENDENCIES group,
+We found the same pattern describe for the outer observable:

-	- The observable's pretty name in the blue border box,
+	- The observable's human-readable name in the blue border box,
 	- The observable's value and object reference in the red border box,
 	- And finally the observable's own dependencies in the green border box.